 If yes - then move on to making sure you are getting as much out of the reading as possible.
 Check out the pages on reading skills.

 If no- then work a bit more on time management to allow adequate time for reading.
 You should multiply the pages assigned by five minutes to give yourself enough time.
 Then divide that amount of minutes into chunks that can be spread throughout your day.
 You might easily find yourself needing 4-6 hours for longer readings.
-If you are still stuck, then see the Coordinator of Academic Support and Advising to work on tweaking your time or your reading skills to make the most out of your time with the book.
+If you are still stuck, then see the Coordinator of Academic Support and Advising to work on tweaking your time management or your reading skills to make the most out of your time with the book.

 2. Have you been getting all of your writing assignments in on time and have you followed the instructions?